per1234/batch-smart-resize/README.md

 - Crops to layer mask.
 - Optional padding in any color to the full maximum dimensions.

-At this time the script probably only works on Windows.
-I am hoping to add support for all operating systems soon.

 #### Installation
 - Download https://github.com/per1234/batch-smart-resize/archive/master.zip